 http://www.ncbi.nlm.nih.gov/pubmed/21257985?tool=bestpractice.com

-However, a Dutch study identified C psittaci by polymerase chain reaction (PCR) of sputum (when available) as a cause of CAP in 4.8% of cases.[22]Spoorenberg SM, Bos WJ, van Hannen EJ, et al. Chlamydia psittaci: a relevant cause of community-acquired pneumonia in two Dutch hospitals.
+C pneumoniae accounts for 5% to 15% of cases of CAP.
+However, a Dutch study identified C psittaci by polymerase chain reaction (PCR) of sputum (when available) as a cause of CAP in 4.8% of cases.[23]Spoorenberg SM, Bos WJ, van Hannen EJ, et al. Chlamydia psittaci: a relevant cause of community-acquired pneumonia in two Dutch hospitals.
 Neth J Med.
 2016 Feb;74(2):75-81.

 http://www.ncbi.nlm.nih.gov/pubmed/26951352?tool=bestpractice.com

-Respiratory viruses are reported in about 10% to 30% of immunocompetent adults hospitalized with CAP.[9]Cillóniz C, Ewig S, Polverino E, et al. Microbial aetiology of community-acquired pneumonia and its relation to severity.
+Respiratory viruses are reported in about 10% to 30% of immunocompetent adults hospitalised with CAP.[14]Cillóniz C, Ewig S, Polverino E, et al. Microbial aetiology of community-acquired pneumonia and its relation to severity.
 Thorax.
 2011 Apr;66(4):340-6.

 http://thorax.bmj.com/content/66/4/340.long